Floris-1096069/cybersec-encryption-cli/README.md

 <h3>Key Management</h3>
 - **Generation:** Random 128-bit key using `Fernet.generate_key()`.
 - **Storage:** Keys are **not stored** by the application.
 Users must securely store and share keys themselves.
+- I actively chose to keep Key storage in the hands of the user.
+To keep the application both flexible for multiple usecases and keep the application as simple as possible.
+As I enjoy optimizing code.
 - **Security Implications:**
   - If the key is lost, encrypted data is unrecoverable.
   - Keys must be shared securely (e.g., encrypted channels, in-person).